GLENN: Neural network-enhanced computation of Ginzburg-Landau energy minimizers: Neural networks

 \subsubsection{MLPs, training, optimizers, and more}

 One of the simplest NN architectures is realized by \emph{multi-layer perceptron (MLP)}.
-MLPs are defined as a function

-where $g^{j} = \phi^j \circ f^j$.
+MLPs are defined as a function $ F=f^L \circ g^{L-1} \circ \ldots \circ g^0$, where $g^{j} = \phi^j \circ f^j$.
 Here, $f^j$ are affine-linear maps and $\phi^j$ are non-linear functions that are applied entry-wise.
 The $\phi^j$ are called \emph{activation functions}.
 They raise the NN from being just an affine-linear map to a more expressive function.
 Note that NNs are not limited to said choice of the functions $g^j$.
 In fact, we use a different scheme in this work, see later.
 The individual maps $g^j$ are also referred to as the \emph{layers} of the NN, and the output dimension is typically called the \emph{width} of the layer.
 Often, several layers with a specific structure are grouped together to form \emph{blocks}.
 One very popular example of this are \emph{residual layers/blocks}.
 A residual block can, for example, consist of a few MLP layers, the output of which is called the \emph{residual branch} and is added to the input, hence the name residual.
-More formally, this means that instead of realizing where $f_\mathrm{NN}$ is the output of the MLP layers, the NN block realizes
+More formally, this means that instead of realizing $x \mapsto f_\mathrm{NN}(x),$ where $f_\mathrm{NN}$ is the output of the MLP layers, the NN block realizes $\mathrm{resBlock}(x) = (I + f_{\mathrm{NN}})(x)$, where $I$ is the identity map.